cgrail/about/README.md

-# List of all talks from Christian Grail
+# Talks from Christian Grail

 ## 2014